 Hopefully, your choice of whether to marry a U.S. lawful permanent resident (a green card holder) or a U.S. citizen will be personal, not based on immigration considerations.
 You will be eligible for an immigrant visa and green card in either case.
 Nevertheless, marrying a U.S. citizen is definitely the faster path to a green card, as described below.
-And if your spouse is currently a permanent resident, this will help you consider whether his or her applying for citizenship as soon as possible makes sense.
+And if your U.S. spouse is currently a permanent resident, this will help you consider whether their applying for citizenship as soon as possible makes sense.

 If you are married to a U.S. citizen, you will enjoy many benefits, but also face a few inconveniences.

-Getting through the application process is nevertheless likely to take several months at least, starting with filing an I-130 petition.
+Getting through the green card application process is nevertheless likely to take several months at least, starting with filing an I-130 petition.
 There is no getting around that aspect of U.S. government bureaucracy, regardless of which category of green card you apply within.

 A non-citizen who entered the U.S. legally, most likely on some sort of temporary visa (and not with the intention of doing so in order to apply for a green card) has a unique advantage.
-That person is likely to qualify to use a procedure called "adjustment of status," in which all paperwork can be filed at the same time with U.S. Citizenship and Immigration Services (USCIS).
+That person is likely to qualify to use a procedure called "adjustment of status," in which all paperwork (the I-130 included) can be filed at the same time with U.S. Citizenship and Immigration Services (USCIS).
 The agency will process it all and schedule the immigrant's green card interview within the United States.

 That can be particularly helpful for someone whose permitted stay under a visa has long since ended.
 As described in Consequences of Overstaying on a Temporary U.S. Visa, this could lead to an inadmissibility problem if the applicant were to leave the U.S. in order to apply via a U.S. consulate.
 Being able to adjust status fixes this issue, because there would be no need to depart the U.S. before getting the green card.